futureverse/future/news/index.md

-- The pre-validation of the cluster worker allotted to a future when launched was unnecessarily expensive due to a thinko since **future** 1.40.0 (2025-04-10), e.g. it would take ~0.1-0.2 seconds for a multisession future, whereas after the fix it is effectly 0.0 seconds.
+- The pre-validation of the cluster worker allotted to a future when launched was unnecessarily expensive due to a thinko since **future** 1.40.0 (2025-04-10), e.g. it would take ~0.1-0.2 seconds for a multisession future, whereas after the fix it is effectively 0.0 seconds.

 - Calling
   [`resolved()`](https://future.futureverse.org/reference/resolved.md)